 Anemia is diagnosed through blood tests that measure red blood cells and hemoglobin.
 Hemoglobin levels less than 13.5 gm/dl in men and 12 gm/dl in women indicate anemia.

 Symptoms of anemia can vary, and sometimes anemia is present without symptoms.
-Feeling tired and sluggish or experiencing weakness and lacking the energy to meet the demands of daily life are very common.
+Feeling tired and sluggish, or experiencing weakness and lack of energy to meet the demands of daily life are very common.
 Other symptoms include, but are not limited to: